postmodern/wordlist.rb/README.txt

 == LICENSE:

-Wordlist - A Ruby library for generating and working with wordlists.
+Wordlist - A Ruby library for generating and working with word-lists.

 Copyright (c) 2009 Hal Brodigan